 SGInnovate is a private-limited company wholly owned by the Singapore Government.
 It is focused on adding value to Singapore's deep-tech startup ecosystem by development of talent and through investment.

-The collaboration builds upon the momentum of SGInnovate’s recent investment into three quantum spinoffs from CQT.
+The collaboration builds upon the momentum of SGInnovate’s recent investment into three quantum startups with links to CQT.
 They are: